iU3A News

 Winning TeamTen teams battled it out with mixed fortunes.
 The first half's musical round had caused some pains to most teams and there was a clear leader.
 In the second half the favourites lost ground.
 The winning team was the Steely J’s.
 They got 37 points.
 It was a close contest with only seven points between the first and last teams:

 another successful event enjoyed by all.
 Thanks to Mary W and Margaret O for organising the event.
-We are all looking forward to the next one in the Autumn.
+We are all looking forward to the next one.

 Open Days

-Open Day 2016We didn't hold one of these in 2019 but in October 2018 our Open Day was also our fifth birthday celebration.
-Again this proved very popular and enabled non-members to meet us and find out about all the things iU3A does.
+Open Day 2016Our Open Day in October 2018 was also our fifth birthday celebration.
+This proved very popular and enabled non-members to meet us and find out about all the things iU3A does.
 As in previous years there was an excellent turnout with over 200 attending (151 members and 50 non-members).
 Out of the 50, 23 joined iU3A on the day and many others took away forms, so we hope to hear from them again soon.
 The existing members who turned up used the chance to see what other groups were on offer and sign up to them.
 Everybody also enjoyed our delicious birthday cake and had a good natter.
-This year the 'star' who cut our birthday cake was our acting Vice Chair, Ruth Gee.

 Summer Parties